 The Wakarusa River, a tributary of the Kansas River, is an approximately 50-mile long waterway in eastern Kansas that drains an agricultural area of rolling limestone hills south of Topeka and Lawrence.

-It rises from several branches located southwest of Topeka, the main branch coming from the Wabaunsee-Shawnee County line, approximately 10 miles southwest of Topeka and flowing east.
-The south branch rises in eastern Wabaunsee County, approximately 15 miles southwest of Topeka and flows northeast, joining the main branch south of Topeka.
-The main branch flows generally east, flowing south of Lawrence and joins the Kansas River in Douglas County at Eudora, approximately eight miles east of Lawrence.
+It rises from several branches located southwest of Topeka, the main branch coming from the Wabaunsee-Shawnee County line, approximately ten miles southwest of Topeka and flowing east.
+The south branch rises in eastern Wabaunsee County, approximately 15 miles southwest of Topeka, and flows northeast, joining the main branch south of Topeka.
+The main branch generally flows east, south of Lawrence, and joins the Kansas River in Douglas County at Eudora, approximately eight miles east of Lawrence.

 One of the earliest mentions of the waterway was by Stephen H. Long, the explorer, in 1819.
-The name is said to come from an Indian legend, which says that a maiden, during a time when the stream was overflowing, sought to cross the waterway on horseback.
-As she proceeded across, the waters became deeper and deeper, until her body was half immersed and she exclaimed, “Wakarusa!’, meaning hip deep.
+The name is said to come from an Indian legend, which says that a maiden sought to cross the waterway on horseback during a time when the stream was overflowing.
+As she proceeded across, the waters became deeper and deeper until her body was half immersed, and she exclaimed, “Wakarusa!’ meaning hip deep.

-This river was first inhabited by various Native American tribes, including the Kanza and Osage in the 18th century and after the U.S. acquired this region, the Shawnee people were relocated here.
+This river was first inhabited by various Native American tribes, including the Kanza and Osage, in the 18th century.
+After the U.S. acquired this region, the Shawnee people were relocated here.
 The Methodist Episcopal mission was located near the mouth of the stream in about 1842.

-Clinton Dam, located near Lawrence was completed in 1977 to reduce seasonal spring flooding.
-Though this greatly reduced the replenishment of wetlands below the dam, a remaining tract of 600 acres, known as the Haskell-Baker Wetlands, is located south of Lawrence near the Haskell Indian Nations University.
+Clinton Dam, located near Lawrence, was completed in 1977 to reduce seasonal spring flooding.
+Though this significantly reduced the replenishment of wetlands below the dam, a remaining tract of 600 acres, known as the Haskell-Baker Wetlands, is located south of Lawrence near the Haskell Indian Nations University.